github/glb-director/docs/setup/glb-director-configuration.md

 _optional_

 By default, GLB Director uses UDP port 28125 to send messages to statsd.
-This configuration option, makes the port number configurable.
+This configuration option allows selecting a different port as the target for statsd messages.